 Things you can create to collect money

-- Organizers create items.
-Items have a dollar value attached to them and people can pay for them (e.g., registration, t-shirt, dues, etc.).
+- Organizers create items, which have a dollar value attached to them and people can pay for them (e.g., registration, t-shirt, dues, etc.).

 - Item variation

-- An item with variations (e.g., colors, sizes, etc.) can have different images, prices, and quantities associated with each variation.
+- Items with variations (e.g., colors, sizes, etc.) allow different images, prices, and quantities.